Ávila: Cuisine

 Typical dishes of the town and region are judías del barco, chuletón de Ávila, patatas revolconas and yemas de Santa Teresa.
 Also worth mentioning are hornazo, bun stuffed with sausage, bacon, steak and eggs, mollejas de ternera and Cochinillo, which can be found in the capital and in Arévalo.

 Yemas de Santa Teresa

 This sweet can always be found in the traditional pastry shop, La Flor de Castilla.
 In the other bakeries in the town it is produced under the name yemas de Ávila, or simply yemas, produced as its name indicates from egg yolk.

 Chuletón de Ávila

 This is a grilled ribeye steak, best cooked rare, which can be enjoyed in any hotel in the town.
-It is made from Avileña-Negra ibérica, an indigenous black cow known for its excellent meat, whose fame transcends the borders of the province and the country.
+It is made from Avileña-Negra ibérica, an indigenous black cow known for its meat, whose fame transcends the borders of the province and the country.